 Does the County Field Survey Section do private surveys for the private sector (private citizens, private companies)?

 No, the Field Survey Section only performs surveys on County owned land, roads, and flood control channels, also Newport Bay, Dana Point Harbor, and Sunset Beach Marina.
 Information about having a private survey done or how to obtain a Professional Surveyor to survey your own lot or boundary can be obtained at our Public Counter, (714) 967-0852.

 Who do I call if I am disturbing, or have disturbed a survey monument?

 Please call Robert Jelinek, Deputy County Surveyor, Field Unit, at (714) 955-0152.
 We certainly appreciate being notified when a survey monument is disturbed, or if one is about to be disturbed.

 Who do we call when we want information about the survey crew or vehicle in my neighborhood?

 You may contact Robert Jelinek, Deputy County Surveyor, Field Unit, at (714) 955-0152.

 How and when was the County of Orange Digital Landbase Mapping System created?

-In 1989, the Gas Company contacted Orange County to see if we would be interested in entering a partnership to create a parcel-level, digital basemap.
+In 1989, the Southern California Gas Company contacted Orange County to see if we would be interested in entering a partnership to create a parcel-level digital basemap.
 The County of Orange then entered into such a partnership.
 The County provided the land records (maps, deeds, horizontal control, and conversion quality control) and the Gas Company was responsible for converting these records into digital form.

 What information is available from the County of Orange Digital Landbase Mapping System “OC Landbase”?

-The County of Orange Digital Landbase Mapping System "OC Landbase", or Land Information System (LIS), is a very accurate, parcel-level digital basemap containing over 660,000 parcels.
-The OC Landbase possesses graphic information such as street centerlines, right-of-way lines, and parcel boundaries (cadastre), linked to text information such as owner name, street address, and assessor's parcel number (attributes).
+The County of Orange Digital Landbase Mapping System "OC Landbase", or Land Information System (LIS), is a very accurate parcel-level digital basemap containing over 687,000 subdivision parcels that are linked to text information (attributes) such as Assessor Parcel Number, owner name and street address.
+The OC Landbase also contains graphic information for street centerlines and various districts.

-How do I obtain OC Landbase digital data?
+How do I obtain Licensed OC Landbase digital data?